 Packed with Essential Nutrients

 Milk, cheese and yogurt are nutrient powerhouses!
 Three daily servings of dairy contribute 3 of the 4 underconsumed nutrients of public concern ― calcium, vitamin D and potassium.
 The fourth is fiber, which can be found in foods like fruits, vegetables, whole grains and beans ― all foods that pair well with dairy!
+Vitamin A, Vitamin D and protein are also essential for a healthy immune function and are all found in dairy.

 Every 8 ounce glass of milk delivers the following nine essential nutrients: